JashwanthSPoojary/my_buzznet/readme.md

 1. handle all crud operations ( with their bugs ) .
-   a. rename all logic == done
-   b. if workspace deleted redirect to other = done
-   b. make message deletable a user and admin == done
-   c. owner can only create channels .  ==  done
 2. some bugs .
-   a. if no workspace modal open. = done
-   b. general message cant be deleted. = done
-   c. chat-input hide. =
+   a. chat-input hide. =
-   d. deletion will redirect to others. = done
-   e. if not logged login then redirect to invite
+   b. if not logged login then redirect to invite ==
-   f. file upload make image disable .
-   g. routing system
-      a. for workspace
-         a.
+   c. routing == done somewhat
+   d. sturture the code =
+   e. handle navigation =
+   f. give ai some context = done
+   g. application should be production level =
+   h. video call notificaton and working proper =
+   i. not showing channel name in channel message =
+   j. real time delete = done
+   l. intial workspace switch error and channel select highlight error =

 3. admin powers .
    a. owner can delete workspace and channel == done
    b. invite can be done by owner = done